eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 ## Common Issues with using the code

 ### Error in Google Earth Engine: Cannot find required repo: users/ericlawrey/CS_AIMS_Sentinel2-marine_V0:utils
 If you make a copy of the code in your own repository then you need to update the path to the `s2Utils` script to point at your local copy.
 The `users/ericlawrey/CS_AIMS_Coral-Sea-Features_Img:s2Utils` is not public, thus can't be referenced from a copy.
 To fix this update the username and repository name to match your copy.
+I haven't made it public on GEE because it might get out of sync with the Git version.

 ### Does the `users/ericlawrey/World_ESA_Sentinel-2-tiling-grid` path need updating
 This dataset is made public on the Google Earth Engine to allow it to be easily reused in the code and so its path does not need updating.
 You can find details of this dataset [here](https://code.earthengine.google.com/?asset=users/ericlawrey/World_ESA_Sentinel-2-tiling-grid)